BfanfBF2/lrcx2srt/README.md

 # lrcx2srt
-A python program to convert lrcx files from LyricX to standard set files
+A python program to convert lrcx files from LyricsX to standard set files